Mudassar Nazar: Coaching career

-After retiring from professional cricket, Mudassar became national coach for Pakistan and has coached a number of other teams, including Kenya's national team in the season of 2005.
-In 1982 he earned the title of 'Golden Arm' at Lord's for his match winning bowling spell against England.
+After retiring from professional cricket, Mudassar became national coach for Pakistan.

+In 2003, Mudassar was appointed by the Kenya Cricket Association (KCA) as head coach of its academy in Nairobi, with a two-year contract commencing in January 2004.
+He was appointed caretaker head coach of the Kenya national cricket team in January 2005 following the resignation of Andy Moles, amid conflict with the KCA.

 In January 2021, Mudassar was appointed by the Emirates Cricket Board as a national selector and head of the National Academy Program.
 He was head coach of the United Arab Emirates national under-19 cricket team for the 2021 ACC Under-19 Asia Cup and the 2022 ICC Under-19 Cricket World Cup.

+In March 2023, Mudassar took over as head coach of the United Arab Emirates national cricket team on an interim basis, following the sacking of Robin Singh.